shockscript/spec/src/overview/xml-capabilities.md

 const xn = XML(<tag/>);
 ```

-> **Note**: The official ShockScript Compiler supports the compiler option `xmleval` which decides the APIs used for evaluating default XML expressions in a project, however only a limited number of technologies are supported.

 ### Attributes

 `<t a/>` is equivalent to `<t a={true}/>`.
 Accessing `XML` attributes can be directly done by the `@` operator, as in `xnode.@x`.